-Radiculopathy — or a pinched nerve in the spine — can lead to a variety of uncomfortable symptoms, including pain, weakness, and numbness.
+Radiculopathy — or a pinched nerve in the spine — can cause symptoms, including pain, weakness, and numbness.
 Pain relievers, steroids, and physical therapy can help treat radiculopathy.
 A doctor may recommend surgery in some cases.

 Radiculopathy is a general term that refers to the symptoms caused by a nerve root that is pinched as it exits the spinal column.
 This can happen in any part of the back and includes sciatica, cervical radiculopathy, and thoracic radiculopathy.